Compare Garmin Venu Sq 2 vs Amazfit Active 3 Premium

 4.5

-Cross-platform support is a strong point, with reviewers explicitly noting compatibility with both Android and iOS.
+Cross-platform compatibility is a clear advantage, with reviewers noting support for both Android and iOS, unlike some platform-locked rivals.

 Product 2: Amazfit Active 3 Premium